saint-boons/aesthetic-bot/README.md

+# ARCHIVED REPOSITORY

+### https://github.com/Aesthetic-BOT/bot is where releases and development versions will be!

 # Aesthetic BOT

 Aesthetic BOT (aesthetic-bot) is my first Discord bot, it's a general purpose bot. the to-do list can be found here: https://trello.com/b/RrA3avCJ/aesthetic-bot